rails/webpacker/README.md

 ### Resolved

-If you are adding webpacker to an existing app that has most of the assets inside `app/assets` or inside an engine and you want to share that with webpack modules then you can use `resolved_paths` option available in `config/webpacker.yml`, which lets you
+If you are adding Webpacker to an existing app that has most of the assets inside `app/assets` or inside an engine and you want to share that with webpack modules then you can use `resolved_paths` option available in `config/webpacker.yml`, which lets you